Pair who took own lives in Polmont ‘given death sentence’, families’ lawyer says

 He issued 25 recommendations – which the families’ solicitor Aamer Anwar said he believes will be “ignored” by the Scottish Prison Service (SPS) unless it becomes mandatory to implement them.

-SPS has apologised for the failures identified in the report and said it will carefully consider the recommendations.
+SPS has apologised for the failures identified in the report and said it will carefully consider the recommendations, while Forth Valley Health Board also apologised and said a “wide range of actions” had been taken to make improvements since 2018.

 At a press conference on Friday, Mr Anwar claimed the SPS, former prison governors, the NHS Forth Valley health board, the Scottish Government, and a succession of first ministers and justice ministers were “complicit in the deaths that continue to take place”.